grackle-project/grackle/doc/source/Contributing.rst

      * Recall from the above bullets that when using ``pkg-config``'s ``--static`` flag, we effectively need to tell the linker to prefer linking **ALL** of Grackle's dependencies statically.
        With that in mind, we really should prefer the "private requirement" approach for specifying hdf5 as a private dependency of Grackle.
-       In slightly more detail, ``libhdf5.a`` has its own set of nontrivial private depenencies, and by using the "private requirement" approach, ``pkg-config`` should automatically handle those dependencies for us.
+       In slightly more detail, ``libhdf5.a`` has its own set of nontrivial private dependencies, and by using the "private requirement" approach, ``pkg-config`` should automatically handle those dependencies for us.

      * Unfortunately, common hdf5 installations don't properly specify these private linker flags on commonly used platforms.
        For example, on a Debian or Ubuntu system, the **hdf5.pc** file installed alongside hdf5 with ``apt`` doesn't actually specify **ANY** private linker flags (this seems to be a common occurence).